stefanodixon-ux/webMAN-MOD/README.md

 - Support navigation of remote network servers even if they are disabled for content scanning
 - NETISO server on PS3 (ISO only) lets share local games among PS3 consoles in a LAN
 - Download files & install PKG remotely or with pad shortcuts
-- /dev_blind and /dev_hdd1 are auto-mounted when accessed via FTP or http
+- /dev_blind and /dev_hdd1 are auto-mounted when accessed via FTP or http or from XMB
 - Support for local web chat (source code only)

 #### Automatization
 - Support for user defined combos (pad shortcuts)
 - Virtual pad allows send button events remotely via http://pad.aldostools.org on web browser or with webPAD software (Windows only)
+- Several shortcuts to toggle Cobra, swap Rebug files, mount net0/ or net1/, show IDPS/PSID, etc.
+- Automatic remap to /dev_hdd0/packages on unmount (SELECT+O) allows to use Install All Packages on pkg files stored on HDD0
 - Support for auto-play on startup any supported ISO, game folder or auto-open an URL link. webMAN vanilla only can mount AUTOBOOT.ISO
-- Several shortcuts to toggle Cobra, swap Rebug files, mount net0/ or net1/, show IDPS/PSID, etc.
 - Support for auto-fix games that require higher FW version (4.20 and later)
 - Support batch script automation at startup (dev_hdd0/boot_init.txt or dev_hdd0/autoexec.bat) or played at any time (/play.ps3/<script-file>.bat)
 - Launch mounted games with /play.ps3 command.
 Once a game is mounted via html, click on the displayed icon to launch the game on the PS3.